2022 NASCAR Cup Series: Round 23: FireKeepers Casino 400

 Bubba Wallace won the first pole of his career.
 The race was delayed by just over an hour due to rain and lightning about 30 minutes before the race began.
 On the first restart, JJ Yeley, who had not stopped unlike most of the field, got loose in turn 2 and spun in the middle of the field, collecting Kyle Busch, Aric Almirola, Harrison Burton, Austin Cindric, and Ricky Stenhouse Jr. Christopher Bell won the first stage while Denny Hamlin won the second stage.
 After the final round of green flag stops, Bell got into the wall after contact with Ross Chastain.
-Kevin Harvick pulled away on the restart and held off Wallace for his first win since Bristol in 2020, breaking a 65-race winless streak, the longest of his career, and also becoming the fifteenth different winner of the season, tying a series record.
+Kevin Harvick pulled away on the restart and held off Wallace for his first win since Bristol in 2020, breaking a 65-race winless streak, the 2nd longest winless streak of his career, and also becoming the fifteenth different winner of the season, tying a series record.

 Round 24: Federated Auto Parts 400

 Kyle Larson won the pole.
 Ross Chastain won the first stage while Joey Logano won the second stage.
-Kyle Busch spun after contact with Chastain and collected Erik Jones and Martin Truex Jr. Kevin Harvick took the lead from Logano and held off charges from Christopher Bell and Chris Buescher for his second consecutive win, which was his 60th career Cup Series win.
+Kyle Busch spun after contact with Chastain and collected Erik Jones and Martin Truex Jr. Kevin Harvick took the lead from Logano and held off charges from Christopher Bell and Chris Buescher for his second consecutive win, and the 60th of his Cup career.
+With this win, Harvick became the 10th driver in history to win 60 or more career Cup Series races.

 Round 25: Go Bowling at The Glen

 This race featured drivers from seven countries, which made it the most in Cup Series history.
-In addition to the majority of drivers being from the United States and series full-time driver Daniel Suárez being from Mexico, road course ringers Daniil Kvyat from Russia, Loris Hezemans from the Netherlands, Kyle Tilley from England, Mike Rockenfeller from Germany and Kimi Räikkönen from Finland all entered this race.
+In addition to the majority of drivers being from the United States and series full-time driver Daniel Suárez being from Mexico, road course ringers Daniil Kvyat from Russia, Loris Hezemans from the Netherlands, Kyle Tilley from England, Mike Rockenfeller from Germany and Kimi Räikkönen from Finland all entered this race; Kvyat and Hezemans were teammates for Team Hezeberg, Tilley drove for Live Fast Motorsports in the No.78, Rockenfeller drove Spire's No.77, and Raikkonen debuted Trackhouse Racing's PROJECT91 entry.

 Chase Elliott won the pole.
 The race was red flagged early due to a lightning hold.
 Chase Briscoe won the first stage while Joey Logano won the second stage.
 Austin Dillon spun after contact with Ross Chastain and collected Kimi Räikkönen, who was making his NASCAR debut.
 Kyle Larson took the lead from Elliott on a late restart and held off A. J. Allmendinger for his second straight win at The Glen and his second win of the season.
 Elliott also clinched the regular season championship after this race.